 What is the maximum setting?

-Also… What does this controller do (below), and can it be turned up to make circulating fluid (and the floor) hotter?
+Also… What is the function of this mixing controller (below), and can it be turned up to make circulating fluid (and the floor) hotter?